BrohdeXC/ShellFire/README.md

 I've made this program mostly as a test to myself.
 I wanted to deep dive into Docker with a project.
 The goal is to create a Red Team vs Blue Team simulation battleground that could be spun up and torn down really quickly.
 I have no prior experience with Docker, so we're going to see where this goes.
 Right now, the project is in beta, it probably won't work for a while, but I plan to finish the Zero-Skill 7v7 mode before Q2 of 2026.

+## How to Use ##
+1. Download the Repo
+2. Run the dockerfile
+3. Once built, connect to a player machine on localhost ports
+  Red Team: 8101 - 8107
+  Blue Team: 8001 - 8007

 ## Goals for the Project ##

 **POC 1v1**